How to Discuss a Price Increase With Clients

 “We’ve been a client for years, and this is how you reward our loyalty?
 Let me talk to your manager, please.”

+Again, don’t apologize.
+It sends the wrong message.
+Also, don’t over-explain.
+Too much can expand the problem.
 Instead, frame the conversation around the unique value you provide.
 Ideally, your management team has created a communication strategy, so you have a consistent message to deliver.

 Delivery Channel for Price Increases

 If you are a field rep visiting clients in person, in-person meetings are best to deliver price increases.
 If you are an inside account executive, videoconference.
-The third and final option is telephone.
+The third and final option is the telephone.
 This is not a situation where you can send an email or text.
 Again, the more valuable the client, the more likely you will need to be in person.

 The Final Word on Price Increase